-The Anglo Italian Family History Society is pleased to announce the launch of a new service for Members.
-We now offer a search facility for the Index of all the records that the Society's volunteers have transcribed.
-The Index contains approximately 600,000 names extracted from a miscellany of census, birth, baptism, marriage, and death records together with war, military, directories and occupational records.
-Most of the records are not available on commmercial genealogy sites.
-More are being added.
+Members can search the records that the Society's volunteers have transcribed.
+Approximately 600,000 names have been extracted from a miscellany of census, birth, baptism, marriage, and death records together with war, military, directories and occupational records.

 Ruth Rowlands, one of our researchers, has a blog at angloitaliangenresearch.blogspot.co.uk, where she updates us on her efforts to find her own ancestors.
 Ruth also has a blog recommending books about Italian genealogy at italiangenealogybooks.blogspot.co.uk.